Finnish Cardamom Loaf

 Here’s what I did.

-Here are all the ingredients in the bread canister.
+Layer ingredients in bread canister in order given.
 Bake on regular bread cycle.
 Mine takes 3 hours 50 minutes.

 Allow bread to cool in canister about 15 minutes before removing from breadmaker.
 Butter the tops and sides of the bread to prevent crusts from hardening.
 Wait 15 minutes more before cutting the bread down into slices.

-Here I’ve sliced down half of the loaf with my electric bread knife.
+Slice down half of the loaf with an electric bread knife.
 It cuts really nice, clean pieces.
 Using a serrated knife will just hack the bread up in most cases.

-Here’s a picture of Finnish Cardamom Loaf just out of the oven.
-I served it with dipping oil and spices.
+I served Finnish Cardamom Loaf with dipping oil and spices.
 You can see the cardamom container in the background.
 This stuff is usually pretty expensive.
 I recommend buying it when stores like Kroger close it out sometimes.
 It does add a nice flavor to foods.

 Here’s another close up so you can see the texture of the bread.